decasia/digital-cultures-2017/scrapbook.md

 **Due Thurs., March 30 (before class starts)**

 For the next few weeks we'll be talking about some of the unusual corners of the internet: PostSecret, the Hacker Manifesto, Silk Road, etc. For this week’s scrapbook, please find three examples of weird things in your digital culture, and write a paragraph explaining why they are weird.
 Weirdness, anthropologically speaking, is usually a matter of something being not only not normative, but also difficult to classify.
 To be weird is to resist interpretation (at least a little bit).
 You might keep that in mind as you try to sort out weird objects from garden variety transgressions, breaches of etiquette, irrelevancies, etc.

+## Entry 5: Digital Economies

+**Due Thurs., April 20 (before class starts)**

+ For your last scrapbook entry, write a paragraph describing the economy at work in your digital culture.
+Here are some questions to consider:
+- Who pays for the infrastructure?
+How much does it cost?
+Is it profitable?
+(Note that many major social media firms are not very profitable, in spite of their large user bases!)
+- Who does the work of producing content?
+Is their work compensated (financially or otherwise)?
+Are there gender, racial, or other sociological divides in how people are compensated?
+- Who does emotional labor in your digital culture?
+(This would include: calming down angry users; handling disputes; producing positive feeling; listening to complaints; etc.)
+Refer to at least three sources (images, links, etc) in your description.
+This is due before class on Tuesday, April 26.